1 Feb 2021

 Meet Kevin Robertson, our new Middle East Regional Manager.
 Kevin is responsible for maintaining our strong presence in the region, building on current relationships and identifying new opportunities for revenue growth.

-Based in Aberdeen, Kevin brings over 20 years’ sector experience with him to DCT, gained from working in the international oil and gas industry, specifically within tubulars, drilling and completions.
+Based in Saudi, Kevin brings over 20 years’ sector experience with him to DCT, gained from working in the international oil and gas industry, specifically within tubulars, drilling and completions.
 From Saudi Arabia to Bangkok, Kevin has a strong track record of building teams and departments from the ground up, working hard to expand global operations.

 What attracted you to this position at Deep Casing Tools?